 Regularly visit an eye-specialist.
 He/she will prescribe you drugs and/or other treatment.

-Some MS patients face trouble swallowing food and drinking liquid.
+It’s another unusual & very annoying MS symptom.
+An MS patient faces trouble swallowing food and drinking liquid.
 Doctors have a name for swallowing disorders, dysphagia.
 Patients will have varying degrees of this problem; some have mild and some have severe.

 Following are the most obvious symptoms of this problem: